-Are ERGOhealthy Remote Evaluations effective for both remote and onsite employees?
+Are ERGOhealthy Remote Assessments effective for both work from home and traditional employees?

-Since 2006 we have been conducting remote ergonomics evaluation and assessments for both teleworkers and onsite employees.
-With out ERGOhealthy Coaches available for up to six months, we find that both remote and onsite workers benefit greatly by have their own “personal ergonomics coach.”
+Since 2006 we have been conducting remote ergonomic assessments for both work-from-home and traditional office environments.
+With our ERGOhealthy Coaches available for up to six months, we find that people benefit greatly by having their own “personal ergonomic coach.”

-Why should we be concerned about proper ergonomics for our teleworkers and remote employees?
+Why should we be concerned about proper ergonomics for work from home and traditional offices?

 Although OSHA doesn’t require a company’s safety review of an employee’s home office, there even more pressing reasons to help employees prevent musculoskeletal injuries.
 Some studies have reported that nearly 7 out of every ten “office workers” experience discomfort.
-With nearly 34 million teleworkers in the US alone, and the advent of social media, smart phones, and other computer-related devices, posture and ergonomics are affecting nearly every working person.
+With the increase in work from home and remote environments, and the advent of social media, smart phones, and other computer-related devices, posture and ergonomics are affecting nearly every working person.
 Health care costs and workers’ compensation costs are two areas most affected – where nearly 40% of workers’ compensation injuries reported are musculoskeletal strains and sprains.
-In California, the average severity claim (in 2011) was $67,000 – which was 43% higher than the cost in 2005.

 What is the impact of sedentary work and lifestyles?

-Studies indicate that inactivity can disrupt DNA repair mechanisms, and that prolonged sitting increases diabetes risk in women.
-Our ERGOhealthy Coaches are well versed on the subject and know that according to the research that exercising only slightly lessens the health risks of sitting, and that frequent breaks can help stabilize blood sugar levels.
+Studies indicate that inactivity can disrupt DNA repair mechanisms, and that prolonged stationary sitting or standing can impact health.
+Our ERGOhealthy Coaches are well versed on the subject and know that according to the research that movement (taking intermittent breaks) and good posture are the keys to ergonomic well-being.

 Can ergonomics improve effectiveness and productivity?